Arts University Plymouth

-Arts University Plymouth is an independent university-sector Higher Education (HE) provider located in Plymouth in South West England.
+Arts University Plymouth is a public university located in Plymouth in South West England.
 The former Plymouth College of Art was officially granted university status in 2022.
 In April 2019 the specialist college was awarded taught degree awarding powers (TDAP) by the Quality Assurance Agency for Higher Education (QAA), granting the institution the authority to award and accredit its own BA (Hons) degrees and Masters awards.